How much should my website cost?

 The good news is that it’s now easier and cheaper than ever to get online.
 The bad news is that there are way more people who are taking advantage of clients or doing horrible work for them.
 Even with DYI options like SquareSpace, Wix, and Weebly you have to be cautious.
 All is not always as it seems.

 Ask people you trust for advice.
 Seek out companies who have proven themselves in the industry.
-Research what you can online.
-Reach out to me for advice.
+Research what you can online or reach out to me for advice.

 With a little work and elbow grease, you can find out how much your website cost should be and the best way to get started.